oubiwann/scylla-graph/README.md

 ### Using `docker-compose` [&#x219F;](#contents)

-When you use `docker-compose`, the network is created (and later destroyed) for you (though you will need to have created the virtual NIC as above).
+When you use `docker-compose`, the network is created (and later destroyed) for you (though you will need to have created the virtual NIC as above):
-Additionally, the app's remote REPL will be started for you as well:

 ```
 $ docker-compose -f resources/docker/compose.yml up